Three guinea pigs eating outdoors

 Treats:

 Hillingdon Animal Care is a veterinary clinic (ownership/group not stated).
 Based on the written feedback available, it’s being used for routine appointments/consultations for cats, including older pets.
 One reviewer specifically mentions being seen by a vet named Ernie, and describes her as friendly and knowledgeable during their cat’s appointment.
-The only written feedback we have appears to be duplicated text from the same author.

 #364